facebookresearch/TPRNN/README.md

 This is a self contained software accompanying the paper titled: Training Language Models using Target-Propagation, available at https://arxiv.org/abs/1702.04770.
-The code allows you to reproduce our results on two language modeling datasets, Penntree Bank and Text8, using various training methods.
+The code allows you to reproduce our results on two language modeling datasets, Penntree Bank (character and word) and wikitext, using various training methods.

 The code implements the following training algorithsm for RNNs: